gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end/quick_start_guide.md

 The last thing that we have to do is to update `QA::Page::Base` class to add the `send_keys_to_element` method on it.

-Add the following snippet of code somewhere where class methods are defined:
+Add the following snippet of code somewhere where class methods are defined (remember to organize methods alphabetically, and if you see a place where this standard is not being followed, it would be helpful if you could rearrange it):

 ```ruby
 def send_keys_to_element(name, keys)